qezlou/het-clustering-viz/README.md

 Visit the live application: [Your GitHub Pages URL]

+### 📱 Mobile Optimization

+The website is fully optimized for mobile devices with:
+- **Touch-friendly sliders** with larger touch targets
+- **Responsive layout** that stacks controls above the plot on mobile
+- **Optimized plot dimensions** for smaller screens
+- **Mobile-first CSS design** ensuring fast loading
+- **Simplified interactions** on very small screens
+- **Disabled scroll-zoom** to prevent conflicts with page scrolling

+To test mobile layout locally, use your browser's developer tools and toggle device simulation.

 ## 📊 Data

 The visualization uses synthetic galaxy clustering data generated from cosmological simulations.
 The data includes: